Getting from point A to point B can be a complicated operation for a freight train.

 Today’s freight trains handle those complexities with ease and agility thanks to advanced locomotive technology.
 More than just brawny engines that power trains, today’s locomotives also have brains: smart sensors and computer programs that monitor and assess dozens of variables — such as the weight and length of the train, the route’s geography and even wind direction.
-These state-of-the-art locomotive technologies help freight railroads preserve the natural environment while mitigating the effects of climate change.
+These state-of-the-art locomotive technologies help freight railroads preserve the environment while addressing climate change.

 Reducing Emissions, Saving Fuel

 Imagine the physics at play when a mile-long train both ascends and descends a hill — at the same time.
 Its locomotive’s advanced fuel management system gives the engineer real-time power and speed recommendations that improve fuel efficiency up to 14%.

 The latest locomotives, known as Tier 4, were specifically designed to reduce emissions.
-The Environmental Protection Agency requires that Tier 4 models reduce nitrous oxide and particulate matter emissions to below the levels mandated for older models: 90% below Tier 1 levels and 70% below Tier 3 levels.
+The Environmental Protection Agency requires that Tier 4 models reduce nitrogen oxide and particulate matter emissions to below the levels mandated for older models: 90% below Tier 1 levels and 70% below Tier 3 levels.

 Locomotive manufacturers like GE Transportation and Progress Rail have responded by upping their tech game.
 To meet these ambitious emissions goals, GE’s engineers installed 50 sensors in their locomotive’s 4,400 horsepower engine to measure things like speed, temperature and fuel air mix.
 The locomotive adjusts its combustion process based on these factors, reducing emissions.